-El Salvador’s Credit Ratings in 2024 are B- with a stable outlook from Standard & Poor’s Global Ratings agency, CCC+ from Fitch, and Caa3 with a stable outlook from Moody’s.
+El Salvador’s Credit Ratings going into 2025 are B3 with a stable outlook from Moody’s, B- with a stable outlook from Standard & Poor’s Global Ratings agency, and CCC+ from Fitch.

 Agency | Rating | Outlook | Date |